An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Returning both an updated copy of an immutable data structure and the value of an element from it, e.g. from method pop on a Stack.

-You may pass a tuple into a function, or return one from a function, for example:
+You may pass a Tuple into a function, or return one from a function.
+The Type of a Tuple is specified

-An existing tuple (for example point1 below) may be deconstructed into new variables or named values (where the number of variables or names must match the number of elements in the tuple):
+may be deconstructed into new variables or named values where the number of variables or names must match the number of elements in the Tuple, for example:

-The 'discard' symbol _ (underscore) may also be used when deconstructing a tuple when there is no need to capture specific elements:
+The 'discard' symbol _ (underscore) may also be used when deconstructing a Tuple when there is no need to capture some of its elements:

-variable x, _ set to point1 variable _, y set to point1
+variable x3, _ set to pointvariable _, y3 set to point

 Notes

-As in most languages, an Elan tuple is immutable.
-Once defined they are effectively 'read only'.
-You cannot alter any of the elements in a tuple nor (unlike a List) can you create a new tuple from an existing one with specified differences.
+As in most languages, an Elan Tuple is immutable.
+Once defined Tuples are effectively read-only.
+You cannot alter any of the elements in a Tuple nor (unlike a List) can you create a new Tuple from an existing one with specified differences.

-They may be nested: you can define a tuple within a tuple.
+Tuples may be nested: you can define a Tuple within a Tuple.

 Standard (mutable) data structures